Strophox/tetro-tui/README.md

 — *said no one ever, not even [the creator of Tetris himself](https://youtu.be/6YhkkyXydNI?si=jbVwfNtfl5yFh9Gk&t=674).*

-Considering the sheer size of the franchise and range of players coming from all sorts of niches and previous game version the official *Super Rotation System* ['gets its job done'](https://www.youtube.com/watch?v=dgt1kWq2_7c)™ - nevertheless it was *the* mechanic I wanted to redo even before starting this project.
+That's a bit harsh of course, considering the sheer size of the franchise and range of players coming from all sorts of niches and previous game versions, which the official *Super Rotation System* somehow [gets its job done](https://www.youtube.com/watch?v=dgt1kWq2_7c)™ - nevertheless it was *the* mechanic I wanted to redo even before starting this project.

 <details>